2 hospitalized after plane crashes near Hanson airport

 Officials say the two people who were on board the 7AC Champion aircraft when it plummeted from the sky were siblings who were using the plane to spread their late father’s ashes.

-One of them was transported to Tufts Medical Center and the other was flown by medical helicopter to Massachusetts General Hospital.
+One of them, Patrick Landis, was transported to Tufts Medical Center and is in critical condition and the other, Scott Landis, was flown by medical helicopter to Massachusetts General Hospital.
+His condition is unknown.

 Authorities are still investigating the cause of the crash.